jgarber623/webmention.sixtwothree.org/README.md

 ## Acknowledgements

+Thanks to everyone involved in the [IndieWeb](https://indiewebcamp.com) movement for rekindling my interest in publishing content on my own website.
 Special thanks to [@tpitale](https://github.com/tpitale) for his help and mentorship.
 I couldn't have launched this thing without him!

 ## License